Software Engineering: A Modern Approach

 is a template method

 for calculating salaries.
-It standardizes this process, specifying that
+It standardizes this process, specifying three

-we need to consider three deductions: for retirement, for the employee’s
+required deductions: for retirement, for the employee’s health plan, and

-health plan, and other deductions.
-The net salary is computed by
+other deductions.
+The net salary is computed by subtracting these

-subtracting these deductions from the employee’s total salary.
-However,
+deductions from the employee’s total salary.
+However, in the

-the deductions, as they vary according to the type of employee (public
+deductions, as they vary according to the type of employee (public or

 methods representing each of these deductions.
 Since they are abstract,